 8. Enjoy Lakefront Park Events

 This is a fun, kid-friendly obstacle course event with a mud pit!
 In the summer, there are all kinds of events.
-Enjoy an outdoor concert one Friday each in May, June, and July.
+Enjoy an outdoor concert one Friday in May, June, and July.

 The kids will love the coin carnival, where they can use any coin for a game!
 The Lakefront Music Fest is a huge 2-day event in July with a lineup of entertainment.
 In August, Lakefront Days offers a fun carnival and rides.